ThomasPark20/ObsidianBackup/Zettelkasten/CS350 Virtual Memory.md

 			- set by MMU each time the page is used.
 			- read and ==cleared== by the kernel.
 - Clock Algorithm
+	- a) detected on TLB miss when TLB is full
+	- b) if potential victim has use bit 1, reset to 0 and iterate to next victim
+	- c) If use bit 0, remove entry from TLB and bring in new address translation
+	- d) set the PC to re-execute the instruction
+	- e) return from exception
 ```python
 while (use bit of victim is set) {
 	clear use bit of victim # 2nd chance